Alfa Romeo 690T engine: History

-The 690T is often considered to be the Ferrari F154 engine with two less cylinders, but in fact it is a completely new engine developed by the same engineer, Gianluca Pivetti.
-Specification similarities that Alfa knew worked well reduced the development time.
+The 690T (Note: Internal code is A001.) is often considered to be the Ferrari F154 engine with two fewer cylinders, but in fact it is a completely new engine developed specifically for the Giulia Quadrifoglio by the same engineer, Pivetti.
+(Note: Pivetti's last project at Ferrari was the California T's F154 engine.)
+Nevertheless, Alfa adopted similar known geometries, technologies, and materials they knew worked well to reduce development time.